-- 43)46) When auditing Public Procurement, SAIs may consider conducting audits or formulate audit questions focused on how the Public Procurement systems offer a robust protection against fraud and corruption.
-In that case, it may decide to conduct an assessment on the appropriateness and quality of the risk/vulnerability assessment carried out by the government or entity, on the management's response to the identified risks as well as on how this response is implemented. - 44)47) The following sections focus on the second part of the planning step pre-study and audit design of Public Procurement.
+- 45) When auditing public procurement, SAIs may consider conducting audits or formulate audit questions focused on how the public procurement systems offer a robust protection against fraud and corruption.
+In that case, it may decide to conduct an assessment on the appropriateness and quality of the risk/vulnerability assessment carried out by the government or entity, on the management's response to the identified risks as well as on how this response is implemented. - 46) The following sections focus on the second part of the planning step prestudy and audit design of public procurement.
 They deal with 'what to audit', 'which criteria to apply' and 'how to conduct analysis'.
-ISSAI 300 and ISSAI 400 provide information related to what methods of data gathering can be used during this process. - Audit objective(s) and audit approach(es) - 45)48)Before starting the planning process of an audit of Public Procurement, analysing information obtained through digital media such as public databases, transparency or open data portals, Public Procurement management information systems and other related systems can contribute to identifying the subject of analysis and help define objectives and audit questions. - 46)49) The objective(s) of auditing Public Procurement is for compliance audits to promote that public resources are spent in accordance with the legal or technical framework and for performance audits the adherence to economy, efficiency and effectiveness principles.
-The objective(s) determines the approach and the design of the audit. - 47)50) The choice of the audit objective(s), the audit questions the audit intends to answer, the identified relevant audit criteria define the work to be done to collect sufficient appropriate audit evidence and thus the audit approach. - 48)51)Section "Audit Criteria" deals with the possible criteria for an audit of Public Procurement.
+ISSAI 300 and ISSAI 400 provide information related to what methods of data gathering can be used during this process.